The idea for this story happened to me unexpectedly while on a train to my favourite lake.

 The best idea came from a planet close to ours.
 ‘Build mobile cities, cities you can adjust to different terrains, and prepare your people to live simple for years to come.’

 On the outskirts of our working areas, we created spots for our non-working people: children, the sick and the very old.
-All of whom did everything they could to make their mobile towns work with little of our input and who contributed to our work by engaging in lighter work whenever they could: such as repairing clothes, cooking, learning with the children or reading to them.
+All of whom did everything they could to make their mobile towns work with little of our input.
+And often they contributed to our work by doing lighter works whenever they could: such as repairing clothes, cooking, learning with the children or reading to them, or the children reading to the sick.

-We don’t know for sure whether that is true, but we can testify that taking the accumulation of money out of the equation is liberating, made us come together and focus on our task in ways none of us had known.
+We don’t know for sure whether that is true, but we can testify that taking the accumulation of money out of the equation is liberating, brought us together and made us focus on our task in ways none of us had known.

 In order to make sure that everyone got a chance to contribute to our main task: the clean-up and the restoration of our planet, we rotated between working at main sites, on fields, in bakeries, on hunting trips or in kitchens, to name just a few.